-By Christopher Zoukis On November 28, the U.S. Supreme Court heard arguments in Timbs v.
-Indiana, a case which could reshape civil asset forfeiture.
+On November 28, the U.S. Supreme Court heard arguments in Timbs v.
+Indiana, a case that could reshape civil asset forfeiture.
 Tyson Timbs, who attended the Court’s oral argument, is an Indiana resident who became addicted to opioids he was taking for chronic pain.
-To support his habit, he became a low-level…Read More
+To support his habit, he became a low-level drug dealer.
+When

 Florida Prison News